vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-decision-engine/index.md

 draft: true
 series: ["From Patterns to Practice"]
 series_order: 4
+categories: ["Software Architecture"]
-tags: ["architecture", "decision making", "weighted scoring matrix", "data-driven", "business priorities", "architectural analysis"]
+tags: ["decision making", "weighted scoring matrix", "data-driven", "business priorities", "architectural analysis", "team proficiency", "risk management"]
 description: "Learn how to move from qualitative analysis to a final, justifiable, and data-informed architectural decision using a Weighted Scoring Matrix to factor in business priorities."
 ---

+{{< figure src="framework_roadmap.svg" alt="Framework Roadmap" >}}

 ## Introduction: The Final Tie-Breaker